-Chandrachud, C.J. while expressing views preamble of Indian Constitution in Minerva Mills Ltd. V. Union of India, AIR 1980 S.C.
-1789 stated: "The preamble assures to the people of India a polity where basic structure is described therein as Sovereign Democratic Republic."
-S. Ahmed, J. in Anwar Hossain Chowdhury Vs. Bangladesh, [1989] BLD (special)] argued that the preamble of our Constitution is something different from ordinary statute and it is the intention of makers the Constitution that it is the guide to its interpretation.
-M.H.
-Rahman, J. in Anwar Hossain's is of the opinion that the preamble is not only a part of the Constitution, it now stands as an entrenched provision that can not be changed and any amendment to the Constitution is to be examined in the light of the preamble.
+Chandrachud, C.J. while expressing views on preamble of Indian Constitution in Minerva Mills Ltd. V. Union of India, AIR 1980 S.C.
+1789 stated: "The preamble assures to the people of India a polity where basic structure is described therein as a Sovereign Democratic Republic."
+S. Ahmed, J. in Anwar of the opinion that the preamble is not only a part of the Constitution, it now stands as an entrenched provision that can not be changed and any amendment to the Constitution is to be examined in the light of the preamble.
 In Kuldip Nayar V. Union of India, AIR 2006, 3127 it has been argued; "the edifice of democracy in the country (India) rests on a system of free and fair elections.
 These principles are discernible not only from the preamble, which has always been considered as part of the Constitution, but also from its various provisions.